LLNL/popclass/JOSS/paper.md

 # Method

-`popclass` relies on the general Bayesian classification framework detailed in [@Perkins2024].
+`popclass` relies on the Bayesian classification framework in [@Perkins2024].
 Consider the data from a single microlensing event $\boldsymbol{d}$, and a model of the Galaxy $\mathcal{G}$. `popclass` calculates the probability that the lens of the events belongs to each lens class, $\text{class}_L$, where
 $\text{class}_L\in\text{classes}$ and, for example,